 Tasks and Milestones based on each other

 The tasks used in my lectures and the related homework become more and more complex and challenging over the course of a semester.

 The 3D animation introduction in the studium generale, for example, begins with the students having to animate a simple bouncing ball.
-This is a first opportunity to get to know the structure of a 3D software, in this case Autodesk Maya, as well as a simple, animatable character.
+This is the first opportunity to get to know the structure of 3D software, in this case, Autodesk Maya, as well as a simple, inimitable character.
 The next step is to add a simple environment of walls from which the ball can bounce and jump in different directions in different ways.
-The next step is to introduce a ball with a kind of foxtail, which in turn opens up the possibility to add simple acting to the animation.
-For example, this “foxtail” can act as an arm and express human gestures, emotions and poses.
+The next step is to introduce a ball with a kind of foxtail, which in turn opens up the possibility of adding simple acting to the animation.
+For example, this “foxtail” can act as an arm and express human gestures, emotions, and poses.
 Only after the acquisition of this simple basic knowledge in the 2nd semester do I let the students animate a human character in the 3rd semester.